-New study suggests Europa (the moon of Jupiter, one of many) shines (Glows) at night but in kinda different way.
+A new study suggests Europa (the moon of Jupiter, one of many) shines (Glows) at night but in a kinda different way.
 It is also called glow in dark moon.
 We’ll be going to those details but first moving to the basics of this moon.
-Europa is sixth largest moon and it is fifteenth largest object in our solar system.
+Europa is the sixth-largest moon and is the fifteenth largest object in our solar system.
 It is 4.5 billion years old.
 It is made of silicate rock and icy crust.
-The surface temperature at equator is -160o C and at the poles it is -220o C.
+The surface temperature at the equator is -160oC and at the poles, it is -220oC.

-The ice on the night side of moon Europa glows.
+The ice on the night side of the moon Europa glows.
 This type of glow is not seen elsewhere in the solar system.
-So, this thing was observed when a lab based experiment was carried out.
+So, this thing was observed when a lab-based experiment was carried out.
 And the obtained results showed that the ice emits a unique glow depending on the minerals present in the ice.
-Jupiter has a strong magnetic field and when this so called glow in dark moon passes through this field, on its way the surface of the moon is bombarded with high energy photons, ions and electrons.
-In lab, the researchers carried out this experiment by firing beams of electrons at the sample of ice to simulate the radiation, they observed that ice emitted a faint glow.
+Jupiter has a strong magnetic field and when this so-called glow-in-dark moon passes through this field, on its way the surface of the moon is bombarded with high-energy photons, ions, and electrons.
+In the lab, the researchers carried out this experiment by firing beams of electrons at the sample of ice to simulate the radiation, they observed that ice emitted a faint glow.

 As these electrons and photons interact with the moons salt, this could result in triggering the complex physical and chemical process.
 These electrons enter the ice and react with the material and this results in releasing the energy in the form of light.
 In the experiment, the results showed that the ice containing the elements like hydrous magnesium sulfate glowed more as compared to the ice containing sodium chloride and sodium carbonate.

-Now, the scientists can determine chemical composition of ice by observing the glow and can determine the concentration of these elements.
-The scientists said the color glow may range greenish to bluish to whitish.
+Now, scientists can determine the chemical composition of ice by observing the glow and can determine the concentration of these elements.
+The scientists said the color glow may range from greenish to bluish to whitish.
 It totally depends on the composition.
-Europa receives high dose of radiation about 5.4 Sv (Sievert) per day.
+Europa receives a high dose of radiation about 5.4 Sv (Sievert) per day.
 If humans are exposed to this radiation for one day, then within 30 days more than half of the population exposed to the radiation will die.